CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Task and data

-\mypara{Data partitioning.} We split BIOSCAN-1M into train, validation, and test sets to evaluate zero-shot classification capabilities and model generalization to unseen species.
-Records for well-represented species (at least 9 records) are partitioned at an 80/20 ratio into seen and unseen, with seen records allocated to each of the splits and unseen records allocated to validation and test.
-All records without species labels are used in contrastive pretraining, and any species with 2--8 records are added evenly to the \emph{unseen} splits in the validation and test sets.
-Importantly, we ensure that any \emph{unseen} species are mutually exclusive between the validation and test sets and likewise do not overlap with \emph{seen} species for labeled records.
-Finally, among each of the seen and unseen sub-splits within the validation and test sets, we allocate equal proportions of records as \emph{queries}, to be used as inputs during evaluation, and \emph{keys}, to be used as our reference database.
-See \autoref{fig:data_split} for split statistics and \appref{sec:supp-data} for further details.
+\mypara{Data partitioning.} We split BIOSCAN-1M into train/val/test sets to evaluate zero-shot classification and model generalization to unseen species.
+Records for well-represented species (at least 9 records) are partitioned at 80/20 ratio into \emph{seen} and \emph{unseen}, with seen records allocated to each of the splits and unseen records allocated to val and test.
+All records without species labels are used in contrastive pretraining, and species with 2 to 8 records are divided between the \emph{unseen} splits in the val and test sets.
+Importantly, we ensure that \emph{unseen} species are mutually exclusive between the val and test sets and do not overlap with \emph{seen} species for labelled records.
+Finally, among each of the seen and unseen sub-splits within the val and test sets, we allocate equal proportions of records as \emph{queries}, to be used as inputs during evaluation, and \emph{keys}, to be used as our reference database.
+Note that keys from seen and unseen species are combined to form the reference database.
+This procedure ensures we have a distribution of different cases in evaluation: both seen and unseen, and common and uncommon species.
+See \autoref{fig:data_split} for split statistics and \appref{sec:supp-data} for details.

-\mypara{Data preprocessing.} During inference, we resized images to $256\times 256$ and applied a $224\times 224$ center crop.
-For the DNA input, following \citet{arias2023barcodebert}, we set a maximum length of 660 for each sequence and tokenized the input into non-overlapping 5-mers.
-Finally, similar to \citet{stevens2023bioclip}, we concatenated the taxonomic levels of the insects together as text input.
-As we did not have the common names of each record, we used the order, family, genus, and species, up to known labels.
+\mypara{Data preprocessing.} During inference, we resize images to 256\texttimes 256 and apply a 224\texttimes 224 center crop.
+For the DNA input, following \citet{arias2023barcodebert}, we set a maximum length of 660 for each sequence and tokenize the input into non-overlapping 5-mers.
+Similar to \citet{stevens2023bioclip}, we concatenate the taxonomic levels of the insects together as text input.
+As we did not have the common names of each record, we used the Linnean order, family, genus, and species, up to the most specific available label per specimen.
 With this approach, we can still provide the model with knowledge of the higher-level taxonomy, even if some records do not have species-level annotations.